oracle/docker-images/OracleDataIntegrator/README.md

 ### Building Oracle JDK (Server JRE) base image

-Oracle Server JRE image can be pulled from the [DockerStore](https://store.docker.com/images/oracle-serverjre-8) or the [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts in [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleJava/java-8).
+Oracle Server JRE image can be pulled from the [Docker Store](https://store.docker.com/images/oracle-serverjre-8) or the [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts in [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleJava/java-8).
 For more information, visit the [OracleJava](../OracleJava) folder's [README](../OracleJava/README.md) file.

 ### Building Docker Image for ODI